top of page

 1. Be Flexible with Your Dates

 Sometimes, just changing your travel dates by a few days can save you a lot of money.
-I’ve found that flying on weekdays is usually cheaper than weekends.
+Flying on weekdays is usually cheaper than weekends.
 You can use websites like Google Flights or Skyscanner to see which dates have the best prices.
-Being flexible really helps!

 2. Try Budget Airlines

 Budget airlines like Ryanair or EasyJet might not be as fancy as bigger airlines, but they’re a great way to save money.
-I’ve flown across Europe with them and had fine experiences.
-Just make sure you don’t end up paying for extra things you don’t need, like priority boarding.
-Also, always check the luggage rules—they can be strict about bags!
+I have flew with them in Europe and had fine experiences.
+Just make sure you don’t end up paying for extra things you don’t need, like priority boarding, and overweight or extra check-ins.

 3. Stay in Hostels or Rent a Room

 Taxis and rental cars are expensive, so I usually stick to public transportation.
-Most big cities have affordable buses or trains that make getting around easy.
-If the place is small enough, walking can be a great way to explore, and it’s free!
+Usually big cities will have affordable buses or trains that make getting around easy.
+If where you are trying to go is not too far, walking can be a great way to explore, and it’s free!
 Plus, you get to see things you might miss in a taxi.

-Before I book anything, I always check for deals.
-There are tons of websites that offer last-minute discounts on things like flights and activities.
+Before booking anything, I always check for deals.
+There are many websites that have last minute sales on things like flights and activities.
 Signing up for email lists from travel websites like Travelzoo can also help you find great deals.
-If you’re a student or senior, look for discounts, too—they can really add up!
+If you’re a student or senior, look for extra discounts for activities and flights many times they are available.

 Traveling with friends can save you a lot of money.
-You can share a room or split costs for meals and activities.
-Plus, it makes the trip more fun.
-If you can find a group of friends to travel with, you’ll save a lot and create great memories together.
+You can share a hotel, hostel, or Airbnb or split costs for meals and activities.
+If you can find a group of friends to travel with, you’ll save a lot of money and create many memories together.

-Travel doesn’t have to be super expensive.
-By being smart with how you spend your money, you can see amazing places without breaking the bank.
-These tips have helped me travel all over the world without spending too much, and I hope they help you, too!
+Travel doesn’t have to be super expensive; by being smart with how you spend your money, you can see amazing places without spending too much.
+These tips have helped me travel all over the world, and I hope they help you, too!

 Subscribe to Our Newsletter to get Notified when we Publish a New Travel Blog